 - 1. To familiarize them with language as a means of communication - 2.
 To familiarize students with the phonological system of English language - 3.
 To let them know importance of appropriateness and important of grammatical correctness - 4.
-To help them improve their language skills-listening, speaking, reading and writing - 5.
-To acquaint them with the main geographical varieties of English
+To help them improve their language skills-listening, speaking, reading and writing

 - 1. Students will understand different perspectives communication - 2.
 They will be able to use phonologically refined English language - 3.
 They will use grammatically correct and appropriate English - 4.
-They will master their language skills-listening, speaking, reading and writing - 5.
-They will be able to use varieties of English to cope with specific situation
+They will master their language skills-listening, speaking, reading and writing